 To install the shortcut at a workstation, click Start, then click Computer (or File Explorer) and find the network drive where you designated the Essential Forms program files to be installed to.
 Open that program folder and you should see efwin32.exe (Application), right-click and click Send to > Desktop (create shortcut).
 You should see the blue and gold Essential Forms icon on your desktop.
 Note that the first time you double-click the shortcut on the station you may need to configure the data directory to the shared network data folder.

 I ran the most recent Judicial Council update; how do I know it was successful?

-The Judicial Council update CD updates both the software and the Judicial Council forms.
+The Judicial Council update changes both the software and the Judicial Council forms.
 To confirm the update was successful, launch Essential Forms and click View > System Information.
-Under Program, Essential Forms Version should match the version printed on the front of the CD, and the Expiration and Effective dates should be current.
+Under Program, Essential Forms Version should match the version included in the release notes for the updated release notes can be found on help.ceb.com), and the Expiration and Effective dates should be current.
 Next, you can confirm you have the latest Judicial Council forms by clicking the Forms Library Tab, then click the first folder below Standard folder on the left-side of the screen, Form Lists (above the Adoption folder).
 Then, on the right side of the screen, check at the top for Judicial Council (<Date>Changes).
 To see which forms changed with the latest update, double-click Judicial Council (<Date>Changes).